Mohammed-Fazil/centralized-config/README.md

 global/application-prod.properties
 ```

-Contain properties specific to each environment.
+Contain environment-specific global properties.

 ## Service Configuration

-Each service has its own folder.
+Each service has its own configuration folder.

 For example: